sogilis/objectmother-builder-kotlin/README.md

 [Rectangle class](src/main/kotlin/Rectangle.kt) is extended in [POC.kt](src/test/kotlin/v1/POC.kt).
 See how it can be used in [tests](src/test/kotlin/Test.kt).

+## Other approaches

+* [Kotlin FactoryBot Library](https://github.com/gmkseta/k-factory-bot) : cannot handle immutable objets, trait usage is verified at compile time and object construction cannot be customized by traits

 ## Backlog

 - [ ] Make it work with immutable objects